How to Pack a Suitcase

 Even if your carry-on suitcase meets the airline’s size limits when empty, you can quickly exceed the parameters if you overstuff the bag or use any of the expandable features.
 In Europe and Asia, there are often weight requirements for carry-ons.
 In both of these cases, as well as if you are just on a full flight, you may be forced to check your bag.

-Using a small luggage scale like the one above to weigh your bag before leaving home can save you some cash by ensuring your bag meets the weight guidelines.
 I like to lock my bag even if I am doing carry-on.
-This will detour and wanna-be luggage thieves from rummaging through your bags.
-Don’t forget that all locks must be TSA-approved here in the US.
+This will deter wanna-be luggage thieves from rummaging through your bags.
+Don’t forget that all locks must be TSA-approved in the US.
 If not, the TSA will just cut off your lock.

 What Can You Bring in a Carry-on?

-• Keep these items and anything you may want with you in your seat on the plane easily accessible.
+- Keep these items and anything you may want with you in your seat on the plane easily accessible.

 How to Pack a Suitcase – Summary

 If you spend some time and follow the lessons learned by others out there on the road, how to pack a suitcase will become second nature.
+Whether you are headed out on a weekend getaway or a grand next vacation, you will be confident you’ve packed your suitcase well.

 2 Comments